lucasm/findto/README.md

 | **Accessibility**        | Balanced contrast, screen reader support, keyboard navigation and dark theme          | ✅     |
 | **Carbon Neutral**       | Finito is carbon neutral software                                                     | ✅     |

-## 🔴 Criteria
+## 🔵 Criteria

-The search sources and external content available on Findto, are selected following these criteria: 1) Service popularity; 2) Open access; 3) Service respect for regulations of copyright, accessibility, and privacy.
+The search sources and external content available on Findto, are selected following these criteria:

+1. Service popularity;
+2. Open access;
+3. Service respect for regulations of copyright, accessibility, and privacy.

+## 🟣 Contributions

+Contributions are welcome!

+- Check [Projects](https://github.com/lucasm/findto/projects) board for the backlog.
+- Open a [Issue](https://github.com/lucasm/findto/issues) or [Discussion](https://github.com/lucasm/findto/discussions) for new features.
+- View opened [Issues](https://github.com/lucasm/findto/issues) before send a PR.
+- _Translations:_ Do you want to translate Findto?
+Check a how to guide on [Wiki](https://github.com/lucasm/findto/wiki).

 ## 🟡 Donate

-If you like Findto, ✨ make a donation ✨ and support the project.
+If you like Findto ✨ make a donation ✨ and support the project!

 - [Patreon](https://patreon.com/findto)
 - [Ko-Fi (one-time donation)](https://ko-fi.com/findto)